cmmr/EsViritu/README.md

 ## Make a Summary for Batch of Reports

-*Please don't mix "General" and "Curated" outputs into one report*

 Run the batch summary bash script with the following arguments:

 1)  Directory containing the output files (`*.threshold.info.tsv` & `*.mean_cov.tsv` for each sample)